stargate/data-api/docs/jsonapi-spec.md

     selecting elements.
 For a 0 based array a value of 1 indicates elements should be selected starting at the second element at index 1.
-3. If `<slice-to-skip>` is a negative integer and it's absolute value is greater than or equal to the size of the input array the starting position is the start of the array.
+3. If `<slice-to-skip>` is a negative integer and its absolute value is greater than or equal to the size of the input array the starting position is the start of the array.
-4. If `<slice-to-skip>` is a negative integer and it's absolute value is less than the size of the input array, it is the number of elements to skip backwards from the end of the array.
+4. If `<slice-to-skip>` is a negative integer and its absolute value is less than the size of the input array, it is the number of elements to skip backwards from the end of the array.
 For a 0 based array a value of --1 indicates elements should be selected starting